ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/OWraWri.png" height="80%" width="80%" alt="Step 16-3"/>
 </p>

 - The HTTPS listener will be edited after it has been created.
 This will allow HTTP traffic to be redirected to HTTPS.
-Select the HTTP listener and click Edit listener.
+Select the <b>HTTP listener</b> and click <b>Edit listener</b>.

 <p align="center">
 <img src="https://i.imgur.com/BiRNsbl.png" height="80%" width="80%" alt="Step 16-4"/>
 </p>

-- Under Default actions, select Redirect to URL.
-The Protocol should be HTTPS.
+- Under <b>Default actions</b>, select <b>Redirect to URL</b>.
+The <b>Protocol</b> should be <b>HTTPS</b>.
 Save the changes.

 <p align="center">
 <img src="https://i.imgur.com/JYviuw6.png" height="80%" width="80%" alt="Step 16-5"/>
 </p>

-- The next step is to SSH into one of the Private App Subnets.
-Webserver AZ1 will accessed via the bastion host.
+- The next step is to SSH into one of the Private App Subnets. <b>Webserver AZ1</b> will accessed via the bastion host.
-  - Escalate to root privileges with the command sudo su.
+  - Escalate to root privileges with the command <b>sudo su</b>.
 Now that you are the root user, enter this command:
   - nano /var/www/html/wp-config.php

 <p align="center">